mekaron/articles/agilecontent/theproblemwithlsps.md

 In most companies, translation is still considered a cost instead of an opportunity.
 Many companies still do not translate their content because they fear the costs and the time it takes, which is of course negatively affecting their international ambitions.
 In case translation is felt to be necessary, it usually leads to a long delay in time to market, for both content and products.

-You could even argue that our world economics are not reachting its full potential because we cannot overcome the language barriers and we re not taking full advantage of our product potential internationally.
+You could even argue that our world economics are not reachting its full potential because we cannot overcome the language barriers and we're not taking full advantage of our product potential internationally.

-In a way, it's not surprising this is happening.
-Somehow, we are not taking advantage of all the opportunities this new digital world is offering, That's not surprising, because:
+Somehow, we are not taking advantage of all the opportunities this new digital world is offering.
+Translation is still an afterthought for most companies and this is making the translation process run into all kinds of bottlenecks.

+In a way, it is not surprising this is happening.

+The ecosystem that currently exists is **inherently** set up as a waterfall process.
+You finish your source text, you send it to a translation agency, they do something with it and then a translation is returned.
+There is usually no contact between the translator and the owner of the content, there is hardly any feedback about textual or technical issues with the source text, and if there is, there is no one system that allows for these kinds of feedback loops, as is usually the case in waterfall processes.

+In rare cases there is alignment of processes, but this only happens for the very large enterprise accounts.
+And even then, real integration of processes, where content creation and translation are one, and true collaboration and feedback loops are facilitated are a needle in a hay stack.

+That's not surprising, because:
 * Our ecosystem of translation companies is still built on the waterfall principle
 * Alignment of processes is not happening, let alone integration